CamilaJaviera91/Chile-COVID-Mortality-2020-2024/README.md

     - Collaboratively explore data using **Google Sheets**.

   - **PostgreSQL:**
-    - Migrate data to a '*PostgreSQL** database for more detailed analysis and advanced queries.
+    - Migrate data to a **PostgreSQL** database for more detailed analysis and advanced queries.

 - **Key Objectives:**
   - **Data Cleaning and Organization:** Prepare the mortality dataset for meaningful analysis.